 Top 7 Offbeat Adventurous Activities to Experience Bhutan Nature

-Trekking is the primary adventure sport of the Himalayas, and Bhutan is one of the top destinations in the world for high-altitude mountain trekking.
+Trekking is the primary adventure sport of the Himalayas, and Bhutan is one of the top destinations for high-altitude mountain trekking.
 While there may not be the vast variety that nearby Nepal can boast, Bhutan has a lot of amazing treks ranging from 1-2 days to as long as a week.
 This tiny kingdom is also the home of the world’s toughest trek, the infamous Snowman Trek, which runs for a whole month along the northern mountains of the kingdom.

 Experience Bhutan Nature by the Snowman Trek